The Gross-Zagier-Zhang formula over function fields: Global and local periods, proof of Theorem

 Now choose Then $f$ is supported on $\{g\in B^\times(\BA_F):\det (g)\in \Nm (\BA_E^\times )\}$.
 In particular, we have $\CO_\pi(f) =\CO_{\pi\otimes\eta}(f).$ Thus $2 \CO_\pi(f) = \CO_\sigma(f').$ From Proposition \ref{CO1}, we have

 By Proposition \ref{localRTF2}, \ref{expmat}, the computation of $\ep$ (or $\gamma$)-factor \cite[2.5]{Tat}, and that the product of the local root numbers of $\eta$ is 1, we have

-Suppose that the Jacquet-Langlands correspondence of $\pi$ to $\GL_{2,F}$ is the representation $\pi_\xi$ as in the end of the last subsection.
+Suppose that the Jacquet-Langlands correspondence of $\pi$ to $\GL_{2,F}$ is the representation $\pi_\xi$ as in the end of \ref{Local-global decomposition of periods 2}.
 Then $\pi\cong \pi\otimes \eta $.
 Let $\sigma=\sigma_\xi $ be the base change of $\pi_\xi$ as in the last subsection.
 We have the following spectral decomposition of the relative trace formula

 From Proposition \ref{localRTF2}, \ref{expmat} and \ref{CO1d}, we have